mmkuang/grayclhn.github.io/notes/parallel-rng-in-julia.md

-This approach should work pretty well when there aren’t that many random numbers being passed to each processor, and when there aren’t that many simulations being run; i.e. when `sim` is an inherently complex calculation.
+This approach should work pretty well when there aren’t that many random numbers being passed to each processor, and when there aren’t that many simulations being run; i.e. when “sim” is an inherently complex calculation.
 Otherwise, the overhead of passing the random numbers to each process can start to matter a lot.
-In extreme cases, `dosequential` can be faster than `replicate` because the overhead of managing the simulations and passing around random variables dominates the other calculations.
+In extreme cases, “dosequential” can be faster than “replicate” because the overhead of managing the simulations and passing around random variables dominates the other calculations.
 In those applications, a real parallel RNG becomes a lot more important.